ChrisGe4/learn-ai/Finetuning-LLM.md

 It is just trying to predict the next token and it's reading the entire Internet's worth of data to do so.

+## What is "data" scraped from the internet

+- However the data set of the closed source models from large companies are not very public.
+- Open source effort by EleutherAI to create a dataset called The Pile.